 (c) the community more generally.

+(1A) Where an offence in respect of which CSI may apply is a family violence offence and the offender is a serial family violence offender, the court must consider whether to require electronic monitoring under this section.

 (2) If a court considers that electronic monitoring should occur in a particular case, the court may impose a requirement (an electronic monitoring requirement) under this section.

 (3) An electronic monitoring requirement may be imposed only if the court has received a report from the CEO (corrections) about the suitability of electronic monitoring in the particular case.